numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 * well-interpretable, in particular by having a meaning and semantics attached to the numbers
 * relevant with respect to the "real world"
-* as simple as possible
+* as simple as possible.

 For these reasons we measure **runtime** to reach a target function value, that is the number of function evaluations needed to reach a target function value denoted as fixed-target scenario in the following.